Tulon/WineBar/README.md

 On regular x86_64 Linux systems, you are good to go!

-On Apple hardware, you need to install a few dependencies first:
+On Apple silicon Macs, you need to install a few dependencies first:

 On Debian-based distros:
 ```bash